LingxiDiagBench: A Multi-Agent Framework for Benchmarking LLMs in Chinese Psychiatric Consultation and Diagnosis: Benchmark Evaluation Framework

 \subsection{LingxiDiagBench-Dynamic}

 The dynamic benchmark evaluates the performance of Patient Agents, the consultation capabilities of Doctor Agents, and the diagnostic accuracy of Doctor Agents.

 \textbf{Patient Agent Evaluation:} We evaluate Patient Agent quality along six dimensions using an LLM-as-a-Judge protocol.
-To improve robustness, we aggregate judgments from three evaluator models (Gemma-3-27B, GPT-OSS-20B, and Qwen3-30B-A3B).
-Appendix~\ref{app:patient_eval} provides the full evaluation prompts and the definitions of the evaluation dimensions.
+To improve robustness, we aggregate judgments from three evaluator models (Gemma-3-27B, GPT-OSS-20B, and Qwen3-30B-A3B)\XSH{, where the aggregation uses a 3-model ensemble with median imputation for missing scores followed by arithmetic averaging across models, applied consistently to both Patient and Doctor Agent evaluation.}

 Moreover, based on LingxiDiag-16K, we standardize the prompting context so that different patient agents respond to the same set of doctor questions under identical conditions.
 The evaluation dimensions are organized into two groups.
 Factual consistency includes accuracy and honesty, while the remaining four dimensions---response brevity, information proactivity, emotional restraint, and language polish---evaluate the naturalness of the patient agent responses.

-\textbf{Doctor Agent Evaluation: } Similar to \cite{ferrazMindEvalMultiTurnMental2025}, we evaluate Doctor Agent consultation quality using LLM-as-a-Judge methodology across five clinically relevant dimensions (information completeness, symptom exploration depth, differential diagnosis awareness, risk assessment, and communication quality), each scored on a 1--6 Likert scale using GPT-4o as the evaluator (see Appendix~\ref{app:doctor_eval} for detailed evaluation prompts).
-For dynamic diagnosis, we report the same diagnostic accuracy metrics as static evaluation across three diagnostic tasks: accuracy, macro F1-score, and weighted F1-score for 2 and 4-class classification tasks, as well as accuracy, Top1 accuracy, Top3 accuracy, macro F1-score, and weighted F1-score for 12-class classification tasks.
-The key difference is that diagnosis follows interactive consultation rather than analysis of pre-existing transcripts, where the base models are not only doing diagnosis but also lead the diagnostic consultation.
+\textbf{Doctor Agent Evaluation: } Similar to \cite{ferrazMindEvalMultiTurnMental2025}, we evaluate Doctor Agent consultation quality using LLM-as-a-Judge methodology across five clinically relevant dimensions (information completeness, symptom exploration depth, differential diagnosis awareness, risk assessment, and communication quality), each scored on a 1--6 Likert scale \XSH{using above mentioned three evaluator models} as the evaluator .
+For dynamic diagnosis, we report the same diagnostic accuracy metrics as static evaluation across three diagnostic tasks: accuracy, macro F1-score, and weighted F1-score for 2 and 4-class classification tasks, as well as accuracy, Top1 accuracy, Top3 accuracy, macro F1-score, and weighted F1-score for 12-class classification tasks (formal metric definitions in Appendix~\ref{app:metrics}).
+The key difference is that diagnosis follows interactive consultation rather than analysis of pre-existing transcripts, where the base models not only do diagnosis but also lead the diagnostic consultation.